 OpenSSL comes in handy when you need to generate random passwords, for example for system accounts and services.
 In this short post I’ll give you a quick example on how to generate random passwords with OpenSSL in Linux (Bash), Windows and PHP…

-How to tunnel Remote Desktop over SSH with PuTTY?
 Have you ever been in a situation where you needed to perform remote administration on a Windows Server, and the RDP port 3389 is blocked on a firewall?
-You can tunnel RDP over SSH with PuTTY.
-This particularly comes in handy when there is no VPN available to the remote network…
+Did you know you can tunnel RDP over SSH with PuTTY?
+This particularly comes in handy when there is no VPN available to the remote network… Here is how to tunnel Remote Desktop (RDP) over SSH with PuTTY.

 Not every Linux server I maintain needs to have a swap partition and to start swapping.
 For instance, the MySQL servers all have more than enough RAM on board to do their work.
 Yet, when a swap partition is enabled Linux starts swapping, which may degrade MySQL database performance…